 - Compatible with our Datalogger that can log from serial ports, analogue inputs, and digital inputs measuring states or pulses

 The module shown, above the Remote Joystick, is a designed to fit into a typical RHIB or small patrol boat.
 Seven MIL-C connectors are used for serial, analogue and digital I/O signals including the command datalink; control signals for an Electronic Throttle Unit (MHK NEC KE5+), ignition control, front panel and steering control signals.

-Other formats are available for smaller craft such as small electric riverene and reservoir survey vehicles.
+Other formats are available for smaller craft such as small electric riverine and reservoir survey vehicles.

 Typical applications are vehicles up to 15 metres in length, at speeds ranging from less than 1 kt to over 50 kts.
 Performance is limited primarily by the ability of the vehicle’s own navigational sensors to operate correctly at high speeds, and the performance of the vehicle itself.

-The applications shown here are a target-towing RHIB (RIB) operated by QinetiQ and a survelliance RHIB operated by NURC.
+The application shown here is a survelliance RHIB operated by NURC.

-To facilitate the operation of unmanned vehicles, SPECTRE processor has the ability to communicate, using a remote control protocol, across a radio link or some other remote signalling system.
+To facilitate the operation of Unmanned Surface Vehicles, SPECTRE processor has the ability to communicate, using a remote control protocol, across a radio link or some other remote signalling system.
 The SPECTRE system provides the additional circuitry for controlling the hydraulic steering pumps and electronic throttle, as well as the navigational sensor suite and the ignition and starter circuitry.
 Remote control of additional channels, for example cameras, is provided.
 Safety cut-outs and fail-safe operation are included.